NamelessProj/TuneMates_Backend/README.md

 You can find the queries to create the necessary tables in the [`database.sql`](/database.sql) file.

+>[!WARNING]
+> ### PostgreSQL and Supabase
+> The provided SQL queries are designed for PostgreSQL, which is the database system used by Supabase.
+If you are using a different database system, you may need to adjust the queries accordingly.

 ## API Endpoints
 > 🔒: Endpoints that require authentication.
 ### Users